SDWebImage/SDWebImagePhotosPlugin/README.md

 [![codecov](https://codecov.io/gh/SDWebImage/SDWebImagePhotosPlugin/branch/master/graph/badge.svg)](https://codecov.io/gh/SDWebImage/SDWebImagePhotosPlugin)

 ## What's for
-SDWebImagePhotosPlugin is a plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the image loading support for [Photos Library](https://developer.apple.com/documentation/photokit).
+SDWebImagePhotosPlugin is a plugin for the [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provides image loading support for the [Photos Library](https://developer.apple.com/documentation/photokit).

-By using this plugin, it allows you to use your familiar View Category method from SDWebImage, to load Photos image with `PHAsset` or `localIdentifier`.
+This plugin allows you to use your familiar View Category method from SDWebImage, for loading Photos images with `PHAsset` or `localIdentifier`.

 ## Requirements